-PRESCRIPTION RECOMMENDATION Low-dose aspirin therapy to prevent heart disease For adults between the ages of 50 - 59: Aspirin should only be started after having a discussion with your physician about the risks and the benefits of this treatment.
-This treatment has both important prevention benefits and potential dangers for cardiovascular disease and colorectal cancer.
-Statin therapy to prevent heart disease For adults ages 40 - 75 years with no history of cardiovascular disease (CVD) who have one or more CVD risk factors and a calculated 10-year CVD event of 10% or greater.
-Tobacco-cessation products Nicotine replacement or tobacco-cessation products are covered for up to 3 months.
+PRESCRIPTION RECOMMENDATION Statin therapy to prevent heart disease For adults ages 40-75 years with no history of cardiovascular disease (CVD) who have one or more CVD risk factors and a calculated 10-year CVD event of 10% or greater Tobacco-cessation products Nicotine replacement or tobacco-cessation products are covered for up to 3 months.
 Coverage is continued for an additional 3 months if you have successfully quit smoking (a maximum of 6 months per calendar year).
-Pre-exposure prophylaxis (PrEP) Pre-exposure prophylaxis (or PrEP) is when people at risk for HIV take daily medicine to prevent HIV.
+Pre-exposure prophylaxis (PrEP) Pre-exposure prophylaxis (or PrEP) is taken to prevent getting HIV.
 PrEP can stop HIV from taking hold and spreading throughout your body.
-When taken daily, PrEP is highly effective for preventing HIV from sex or injection drug use.
-PrEP is much less effective when it is not taken consistently.
+PrEP is available as a daily pill or an injection given every other month.
 Routine HIV testing is covered in full for adults taking PrEP for prevention of HIV.
-Vitamin D supplement Adults age 65+ who are at high risk for falls.
+Speak with your provider to determine if it is right for you.

-Preventive care recommended for women 18+ and pregnant women
+Preventive care for

+Women 18+ and pregnant women

-ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Anxiety screening Screening for anxiety in adolescent and adult women, including those who are pregnant or postpartum.
-BRCA risk assessment and genetic counseling/testing Risk assessments for women with a family history of breast, ovarian, tubal or peritoneal cancer.
+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Anxiety screening Screening for anxiety in adolescent and adult women, including those who are pregnant or postpartum BRCA risk assessment and genetic counseling/ testing Risk assessments for women with a family history of breast, ovarian, tubal or peritoneal cancer.
 Women who test positive should receive genetic counseling and, if indicated after counseling, BRCA testing.
 BRCA testing is covered once per lifetime.
-Breast cancer counseling At your doctor's discretion, for women at high risk of breast cancer who may benefit from chemoprevention.
-Breast cancer screening Digital breast tomosynthesis (DBT) or mammogram included in plan once every 2 years for women ages 40 - 74.
+Breast cancer counseling At your doctor's discretion, for women at high risk of breast cancer who may benefit from chemoprevention Breast cancer screening Digital breast tomosynthesis (DBT) or mammogram included in plan once every 2 years for women ages 40-74.
 Begin at age 30 for those at high risk or at doctor's discretion.
-Contraceptive counseling and contraception methods FDA-approved contraceptive methods, sterilization procedures, education and counseling.
+Contraceptive counseling and contraception methods Screening, education, counseling and follow- up care (e.g., management, evaluation and changes, including the removal, continuation and discontinuation of contraceptives).
+See page 16 for FDA-approved contraceptives covered by your plan.
+Education in fertility awareness-based methods for women desiring an alternative method.
 Note: Some employers may exclude contraceptives from their health plans.
 To find out if your plan includes this service, please contact your employer or call Customer Service at the number listed on the back of your member ID card.
-Domestic violence and intimate partner violence screening and counseling Yearly.
-HIV counseling and screening Adults up to age 65.
-Screen older adults if at high risk.
+Domestic violence and intimate partner violence screening and counseling Yearly HIV counseling and screening Screening at least once during their lifetime for all adult women, ages 15 and older.
+Earlier or additional screening should be based on risk.
+Re-screening annually or more often may be appropriate beginning at age 13 for adolescent and adult women with an increased risk of HIV infection.
+Risk assessment and prevention education for HIV infection as determined by risk.